 Color Enhancement: This is a non-linear color enhancement that treats color casts in shadows differently from casts in highlights.

-Highlights Enhancement: Highlights enhancement can improve gradation in highlights.
+Highlights Enhancement: The highlights enhancement can improve gradation in highlights.
 For example, it can bring back skin tones in an overexposed face and improve detail in pictures shot at night using a flash.
-This filter relies on the Contrast Enhancement setting, so with Contrast Enhancement set to 0 this filter will have no effect.
+This filter relies on the contrast enhancement setting, so with contrast enhancement set to 0 this filter will have no effect.

 Red eye reduction settings

-If your channel processed digital camera images, you may want to enable the red-eye reduction filter by selecting the Enable Red Eye Reduction checkbox.
-This filter will examine the flash information in the images’ EXIF data to determine whether red eyes may be a problem, but you can override this setting and enable red-eye reduction on all images regardless by also selecting Use on all photos.
+If your channel processed digital camera images, you can select the Enable Red Eye Reduction checkbox.
+This filter examines the flash information in the images EXIF data to determine whether or not red eyes are a problem.
+To override this setting and enable red-eye reduction on all images regardless, select Use on all photos.
 Ignore flash information in Exif.